Is Ethereum a Scam? Here's the Truth

 Is Ethereum Legitimate?

 Short answer: yes.
 Ethereum is a legitimate, open-source technology platform.
-It has been running continuously since July 2015, has a market cap of roughly $264 billion, and is used by major financial institutions, governments, and Fortune 500 companies.
+It has been running continuously since July 2015 with no major consensus failures.
+It is the second-largest cryptocurrency by market cap, behind only Bitcoin, and is used by major financial institutions, governments, and Fortune 500 companies.
+Check CoinMarketCap for the current market cap, which fluctuates with ETH price.

 But “Ethereum is legit” does not mean “everything built on Ethereum is legit.”
 There is an important difference.